Florida Turnpike Southbound Exit Ramp At SW 152 Street/117 Avenue Moving To New Location

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) – There’s a big change for drivers heading southbound on the Florida Turnpike next week.
+MIAMI (CBSMiami) – There’s a big change for drivers heading southbound on the Florida Turnpike Tuesday.

-Starting Tuesday, December 11, there will be a new southbound exit ramp serving Coral Reef Drive/ SW 152nd Street and SW 117th Avenue.
+Starting December 11, there will be a new southbound exit ramp to Coral Reef Drive/ SW 152nd Street and SW 117th Avenue.

 The new exit ramp is located about one mile north of its current location and is now Exit 18 instead of Exit 16.